-If a contractor knocked on your door to tell you that you have hail damage to your roof, you might be inclined to believe them, especially with Florida’s storm history.
-But in many cases this is a scam.
+If a contractor knocked on your door to tell you that you have hail damage to your roof, you might be inclined to believe them.
+But this could be a scam.

-ASSIGNMENT OF BENEFITS: What Does a Contractor Gain From This, and What Could You Lose?
+What Does a Contractor Gain, and What Could You Lose?

 FOLLOW THESE STEPS TO AVOID GETTING SCAMMED

 - Don’t sign contracts you don’t fully understand.
-Any contract that includes Assignment of Benefits is something that needs to be read carefully to fully understand the impact on you.
+Make sure you read the contract carefully to fully understand the impact on you.

 - Beware of anyone who solicits your business or tries to convince you they can get you something for free.
-For example, if someone knocks on your door and offers to replace your roof for free, most of these people are looking to profit from a false claim.
+Please vet your contractor carefully and consider reaching out to your agent or insurance company for a contractor referral.

-- To provide the best service, we have partnered with Preferred Repair Network to assist you with finding a contractor to help with repairs of all types.
+- To provide the best service, we have partnered with Hancock Claims Consultants to assist you with finding a contractor to help with repairs of all types.